Xpra-org/xpra/docs/Features/Audio.md

 * `speaker=on|off|disabled` / `microphone=on|off|disabled`: audio input and output forwarding control: _on_ will start the forwarding as soon as the connection is established, _off_ will require the user to enable it via the menu, disabled will prevent it from being used and the menu entry will be disabled
 * `speaker-codec=CODEC` / `microphone-codec=CODEC`: Specify the codec(s) to use for audio output (speaker) or input (microphone).
 This parameter can be specified multiple times and the order in which the codecs are specified defines the preferred cod ec order.
 Use the special value ’help’ to get a list of options.
 When unspecified, all the available codecs are allowed and the first one is used.
-* `sound-source=PLUGIN[:OPTIONS]`: Specifies the GStreamer sound plugin used for capturing the sound stream.
+* `audio-source=PLUGIN[:OPTIONS]`: Specifies the GStreamer audio plugin used for capturing the audio stream.
 This affects "speaker forwarding" on the server, and "microphone" forwarding on the client.
 To get a list of options use the special value _h elp_.
-It is also possible to specify plugin options using the form ` "--sound-source=SOURCE:name1=value1,name2=value2,etc"`, ie: `"--sound-source=pulse:device=device.alsa_input.pci-0000_00_14.2.analog-stereo"`
+It is also possible to specify plugin options using the form ` "--audio-source=SOURCE:name1=value1,name2=value2,etc"`, ie: `"--audio-source=pulse:device=device.alsa_input.pci-0000_00_14.2.analog-stereo"`
 </details>

 <details>